photo by Joseph Pearson on Unsplash

 Fixable?
 Heck yes.

-Many factors are at play — more alcohol use, smoking, excess body weight, and a lack of exercise are a few.
-But Swan and her colleagues say the bigger problem could be caused by hormone-disrupting chemicals found in our day to day lives.
+According to Swan and her colleagues, the bigger problem could be caused by hormone-disrupting chemicals found in our day to day lives.

 We’ve covered the latest research in male fertility rates, the how and why of decreasing sperm counts and fertility rates, and now let’s look at how to naturally optimize sperm health.

-In addition, focus on eating real, whole, fresh, organic food that you cook yourself.
-Eat high-quality organic protein, clean + healthy fat sources, a variety of organic fruit + veg, lots of greens, and fermented foods like sauerkraut, kimchi, kombucha, properly fermented yogurt or kefir.
+Focus on eating real, whole, fresh, organic food that you cook yourself.
+Eat high-quality organic protein, clean and healthy fat sources, a variety of organic fruit and veg, lots of greens, and fermented foods like sauerkraut, kimchi, kombucha, properly fermented yogurt or kefir.
 Purchase the highest quality of food you can find and afford.

 To ensure his body is capable of doing all of the above, we need to ensure that his body has optimized nutrient levels to promote high quality sperm that can get the job done.
 There a TON of options when it comes to supplements, but I’ve narrowed down my top 6 for you:

-Complete Multi without Copper and Iron: a full-spectrum multivitamin with Albion chelated minerals for maximum absorption and bioavailability.
+Men’s Complete Multivitamin: a full-spectrum multivitamin with Albion chelated minerals for maximum absorption and bioavailability.
 This powerhouse multivitamin supplies supporting nutrients not normally found in regular multis, such as alpha lipoic acid, TMG, fruit bioflavanoids, choline, and inositol.
 This formula also contains vitamin E, high levels of all B vitamins, and natural mixed carotenoids.

-Omega TG1000: uses the latest innovation in omega-3 EPA/DHA technology to insure superior quality, purity and absorption.
-Essential fatty acids ensure a healthy sperm membrane, which is required for proper sperm maturation.
+Omega-3 fatty acids: ensure a healthy sperm membrane, which is required for proper sperm maturation.
 Omega 3’s also improve sperm count significantly.

 This formula also contains multiple ingredients known to raise glutathione levels making it helpful for protecting delicate sperm cells.
 It also combats free radicals and helps detoxify harmful chemicals including heavy metals.
 L-Leucine when taken with NAC prevents mercury from being reabsorbed into the central nervous system.